 - Paul Salmon – “We mainly camp in arid conditions, so are ultra careful about lighting fires.
 The Cadac is a versatile platform to cook on with minimal fire risk.”

 We run competitions every month or so, so keep reading and, if you haven’t already, follow us on Facebook and get our updates (and competition details) in a flash!

 “I’m a single mum of two grown kids, who’ve both now left home, “ says Joanne McGee.
 “We lost their dad just over six years ago.
 But even through difficulties, I’ve managed to maintain a normal life for them.

 “We had always gone camping, even when they were babies.
 I bought a VW Transporter and had it converted, and with the help of my son, we recently bought a bell tent.
 I even organised a charity camp event last month.”

 Joanne also uses one of our favourite wood-burning camping stoves, the Frontier – and her new bell tent is the perfect location for it.
-She still enjoys sitting round a campfire, though.
+She still enjoys sitting round cooking using a fire pit, though.

 “I’ve always cooked outside – that’s what truly makes it a real camping experience,” she says.
 “Sophie and Daniel love camping, and always look forward to my cooked breakfast.
 They say it’s never the same at home!